FiddlersCode/exchange_rate/README.md

 - Used TDD to build the library.
 I was originally trained at Makers in TDD so I am very comfortable with the process.
 Having recently been working through Ken Beck's TDD by Example and participated in workshops by Mathias Verraes, this was a really interesting opportunity to introduce value objects with the TDD as a way of building the design.

+- Assumed for the sake of argument that the production API would use JSON, so created a skeleton class/tests for production

 - As this is a tech test, in order to preserve confidentiality I have not published it on RubyGems.

 ## Design Considerations
 - Use of value objects both guarantees objects' correct internal state, reducing the number of tests needed and also means the objects themselves are immutable, both of which provide further safety.
 - Use of interfaces to tightly encapsulate communication.
-This would make it simple to plug in whatever production-level API is chosen
+This would make it simple to plug in whatever production-level API is chosen (in `exchange_rate.rb` line 17 `    parser = XMLParser.new
+`)
 - Design based on sending messages rather than creating objects, as described in POODR
-- Decided that at this stage, I did not need to set environment variables to determine dev/prod env.
-The classes and tests are sufficiently isolated that until a production API is chosen, there's no need to configure env variables.
 - While the use of the Ruby gem `whenever` was a nice touch for the cronjob, there were issues with testing this file.
 I had bugs with the `whenever-test` gem, and eventually reached out to its maker on Twitter, who told me he's no longer maintaining it (but did offer to make me a maintainer!).
 I decided that for this project, building a test framework was out of scope but I would expect that this file be fully tested in production.
-- In order to make the tests less brittle, I used yesterday's date whenever possible so that there wouldn't be a risk of tests running on today's date before the cronjob had run.
-- One issue is that a couple of tests for currency on a specific day will fail every 89 days once the date they depend on no longer exists.
-This brittleness could be removed by testing that the exchange rate is a float or an integer, but I left it in for now as I wanted to make sure I got the correct rate.

 ## Further improvements
 - implement a test framework for the `schedule.rb`